 If you're unhappy with your results, you can rerun your spatial analytics using different parameters from the Analysis view or undo your action using the Undo button .

 If an error occurs while performing analysis on the data, you can undo the analysis and revert to the original dataset.
 In some cases, such as field calculations, this means that any calculated fields done on that dataset view will be lost as the data is reverted to its original state.

-A result dataset is created when you run Create Buffer/Drive Times, Spatial Aggregation, Spatial Filter, Enrich Data, Calculate Density, or Find Nearest.
+A result dataset is created when you run most of the spatial analysis capabilities.
 The result datasets can be used in both spatial and nonspatial analysis, and can be used to create maps, charts, and tables.

 A result dataset is created when you run Create Regression Model or Predict Variable, or create a chart that performs an aggregation or a calculation.
-Results from Create Regression Model or Predict Variable can be used in spatial analysis or to create maps if the original dataset had a location field.
+Results from Create Regression Model, Predict Variable or Find K-Means Clusters can be used in spatial analysis or to create maps if the original dataset had a location field.
 All nonspatial result datasets can be used for nonspatial analysis and to create charts and tables.